 • Does the study have adequate importance to attract the interest of HARC programs?

-Once the study is approved, the HARC Coordinating Center will work closely with the study team to implement the study in the field.
-All study teams will be expected to prepare a results brief for dissemination to the PBRN in a timely fashion.
+When your proposal is under review, the HARC Council may ask for more information or suggest revisions.
+Once the study is approved, the HARC Coordinating Center will work closely with the study team to help recruit PBRN members and implement the study.
+All study teams will be expected to prepare a brief describing study results for dissemination to the PBRN in a timely fashion.

 Get HARC news & updates sent straight to your inbox.